wmo-im/wis2box-training/documentation/docs/practical-sessions/wis2box-introduction.md

 !!! success "Congratulations!"
     In this practical session, you learned how to:

-    - install wis2box on your personal VM
-    - setup wis2box with the pre-defined configuration
     - start wis2box and check the status of its components
     - ingest some data test observations
     - access the wis2box UI, API, MinIO UI and Grafana dashboard